 The Pyramids of Giza, along with the Sphinx and a handful of smaller tombs, form one of the most iconic sights in the world.

 Giza Plateau | Best Things to Do in Egypt

 The Pyramids of Giza were built almost 5,000 years ago, at the beginning of human recorded history.

 The Great Pyramid of Giza, also known as the Pyramid of Khufu or the Pyramid of Cheops, is the oldest of the three main pyramids on the Giza plateau.
 This pyramid was built around 2570 BC and it is the oldest of the Seven Wonders of the Ancient World.
 In fact, it is the only Ancient Wonder to remain largely intact.

 Plan on spending a minimum of 3 hours at the Pyramids of Giza.
-This gives you enough time to go inside the Great Pyramid, visit Panoramic Point, go on a short camel ride, visit the Solar Boat Museum, and snap a photo with the Sphinx.
+This gives you enough time to go inside the Great Pyramid, visit Panoramic Point, and snap a photo with the Sphinx.